History of Caxias do Sul: Cultural diversification

 The religious festivities continued to play a relevant role in the social congregation, and, as the city grew richer, they could now increase their relevance, counting on the diligent collaboration of several devotional societies, such as the Apostleship of Prayer and the Catholic Women's Youth, which organized the activities, collected donations, and prepared the ornaments.
 The most celebrated dates were the main church festivities, such as Christmas, Easter, and the day of the cathedral's patron saint, St. Teresa of Avila.
 These celebrations, which included masses, processions, and litanies in the churches, were accompanied by kermesses with various popular attractions: bingo games, mora games, greasy pole, target practice, band performances, and others.
 Initially held outdoors, later in winter they began to take place in sheds or on the first floor of the Bishopric.
 From 1947 on, they were organized around the Catholica Domus, the Episcopal secretariat, when the novelty was the purchase by the Bishopric of a jazz instrumental ensemble for the performances of the group "As Garotas do Jazz", which was a great success.

 A notable moment was the holding of the Diocesan Eucharistic Congress in 1948, which mobilized virtually the entire city and attracted crowds from outside when a monumental altar was built in Dante Square, and a huge procession of cars accompanied the transfer of the image of Our Lady of Caravaggio from her shrine in Farroupilha to the Cathedral, where it remained for a few weeks.
 Finally, the celebration of sacraments such as First Communion, Confirmation, and Marriage, true rites of passage, continued to be surrounded with the maximum luxury that families were able to offer in the making of the costumes, the adornment of the church and the parties that followed.
 Such dates constituted both a religious and social event.

 Parallel to the continuity of the religious factor as the unifying link of society, the economic growth of Caxias do Sul and the end of the immigrants' settlement phase enabled the formation of an elite, which was more educated and could devote itself more to leisure and culture in less folkloric and more cosmopolitan patterns, while the general population also benefited from these advances.
-Under the stimulus of the upper classes, the first cafés and recreational clubs were created, such as the Clube Juveni (1905) and the Recreio da Juventude (1912), which offered a cultural program to their members, including poetry and music recitals, thematic and sports contests, and holding the first gala balls.
+Under the stimulus of the upper classes, the first cafés and recreational clubs were created, such as the Clube Juvenil (1905) and the Recreio da Juventude (1912), which offered a cultural program to their members, including poetry and music recitals, thematic and sports contests, and holding the first gala balls.
 Women's groups for social, cultural, and charitable activity such as As Falenas and the Éden Juventudista, linked respectively to the Youth Club and the Youth Recreation, contributed to strengthening women's participation in community life.